nebulastream/nebulastream/docs/design/20240710_review-process.md

 ## Testing and Test-Coverage

 Depending on the resources available, we may decide to run multiple test suites with different build configurations.
 The testing Design Document should provide further insights.
-The CI is only concerned with Pass/Fail and provides enough details for the developer involved to investigate the cause of failure.
+The CI is only concerned with Pass/Fail and provides enough details for the developer involved to investigate the cause(s) of failure.

 Test coverage is evaluated after successful test execution; its output is correlated with the PR changes.
 The threshold for the test coverage requirement is TBD.
 The CI will provide an opt-out to skip the code coverage requirement, but this requires reasoning and the approval of all reviewers.